-- 1 Set the Talk/Monitor switch to M. - 2 Clip the test set to Tip and Ring of a subscriber loop. - 3 Monitor (listen to) the line to verify it is idle. - 4 If not idle, disconnect the test set from the line. - 5 If the line is idle, set the Talk/Monitor switch to T. - 6 If talk battery is present, the test set will go offhook and draw dial tone.
+- 1 Set the Talk/Monitor switch to M. - 2 Clip the test set to Tip and Ring of a subscriber loop. - 3 Monitor (listen to) the line to verify it is idle. - 4 If not idle, disconnect the test set from the line. - 5 If the line is idle, set the Talk/Monitor switch to T. The test set automatically tests for high-speed data and talk battery on the line. - 6 If data is detected, the test set will not go off-hook (will lockout) and will alarm, indicating the presence of data.
+Try another line.